andrsvlz/openmoxie-ollama/README.md

   Requires Windows with virtualization enabled.

-1. Install Docker Desktop (WSL2 engine) Download from Docker or run (if you have winget): https://docs.docker.com/get-started/get-docker/
+1. Install Docker Desktop (WSL2 engine) Download from Docker

+    https://docs.docker.com/get-started/get-docker/

-2. In PowerShell or bash:  Clone or download and build the repository (Downloads llama3.2:3b - 2gb)
+3. In PowerShell or bash:  Clone or download and build the repository (Downloads llama3.2:3b - 2gb)

     clone: